daar/pmake/doc/quickstart.rst

 There are two ways to get and install PMake on your machine.
 One way is to download and install the binary from GitHub (https://github.com/daar/pmake/releases).
 The release files are zip files and need to be copied to a location on your machine that is accessible from the command line.
 So either copy the folder contents to such a location or add the folder location which contains the binary and unit files to the PATH environment.

 ..
 NOTE::
-  Make sure you copy the location of the upmake folder relative to the PMake executable, so PMake can find them when compiling the build scripts.
+  Make sure you copy all files in the distribution, so PMake can find them when compiling the build scripts.

 ..
 NOTE::
   It's more convenient to use the install target of PMake to install the build tool to the correct location on your machine.
 See below for a detailed explanation on how to do it.